Massasauga Rattlesnake Translocation

 The project includes determining how faithful massasaugas are to their hibernation sites and whether translocating snakes to other sites might be effective.

 Results from an initial three-year radiotracking study show that while overwinter survival of translocated adults is high, this method has a low likelihood of long-term success, owing to the strong bond adults have with their original hibernation site

 As the next step, in 2016 we translocated 41 newly hatched snakes (known as neonates), so that the young snake’s initial bond is forged at the selected site.
 Neonates were headstarted in captivity for several weeks and released during the fall return to hibernation sites, in an effort to increase their survival during this susceptible period.
 Spring monitoring to measure overwinter survival will allow the effectiveness of this technique to be evaluated.

 Through this project, we are determining whether and how translocation can be effectively used to reduce the impact of critical habitat destruction on massasauga rattlesnakes.
 This will result in techniques which could be used to save or reintroduce massasauga rattlesnakes wherever the need arises.

-This project is currently led by Michael Colley.
+This project was led by Michael Colley to the end of 2017.
 Michael holds a Bachelor of Environmental Studies from the University of Waterloo, a Graduate Certificate in Ecosystem Restoration from Niagara College and a Master’s of Science from Laurentian University.
 He has worked for the Ontario Ministry of Transportation as an assistant environmental planner and Environment Canada as a wildlife technician.
 Most recently, his Master’s thesis involved evaluating the effectiveness of ecopassages and wildlife fencing installed in Killbear Provincial Park to reduce massasauga rattlesnake road mortality.